zalky/cues/doc/Messaging-Semantics.md

    a) If there is _no attempt map_, and only a snapshot map, skip to 5b
    b) If there is _both an attempt map and a snapshot map_ then,
       depending on the attempt map type:
       i)   `:q.type.try/attempt`: proceed to step 2
       ii)  `:q.type.try/nil-attempt`: get the hash of the input messages and the hash in the attempt map, and proceed to step 5.
+      iii) `:q.type.try/error-attempt`: proceed to step 2, but instead of the output queue, read from the error queue.

-2. On the output queue, read back the message at the write index in the attempt map
+2. On the output queue (or error queue), read back the message at the write index in the attempt map

 3. Get the hash in the message metadata and the hash in the attempt map